microsoft/HoloLensNavigationForRobots/Setup/CONFIGURATION.md

 # Pepper Configuration

 Pepper [qicli](http://doc.aldebaran.com/2-5/dev/libqi/guide/qicli.html) commands can be issued via the Choregraphe application or directly using a secure shell (SSH) terminal.
 The Pepper robot's IP address can be obtained by tapping the button on the front of the robot's torso and underneath the bottom edge of the tablet mounted on its chest.
 The address will be spoken by the robot.
-If a new wireless network needs to be configured, in some cases a wired ethernet connection must be made to the back of the robot's head and used to access the its management web page.
+If a new wireless network needs to be configured, in some cases a wired ethernet connection must be made to the back of the robot's head.
+An embedded web server in the robot provides a management website at the robot's IP address.

 Detailed documentation and further resources for the Pepper robot are on this website: